 We’ve been on a mission to explore some of the smallest countries in the world.
 It’s what recently brought us to Luxembourg and took us through Swaziland last year.
 On our grand tour of the Alps, we visited Austria and Switzerland so it only made a chance to stop by the country sandwiched right in between the two.
 Liechtenstein has an area of just over 160 square kilometres making it the fourth smallest country in Europe with a population of only 38,000 people!

 Malbun is a small town in the alps that is great for a winter vacation in Europe.
 It’s here you can enjoy the best things to do in Europe in the winter – snowboarding, skiing, snowshoeing, sledding, and fondue dipping!
 We even went for a winter walk in the woods with llamas!

 We spent two full days in Liechtenstein and thought it was the ultimate place for families.
 The mountain and town is big enough to have some fun in, but also small enough to let your children run wild and free!

 What to Pack For Your Winter Trip to Europe

-You’re going to need something to carry your belongings in while you’re traveling around Europe in the winter.
-Even if you’re not doing extensive hikes you need at least something small for day trips.
-My favorite daypacks are from Camelbak.
-You can see all our other backpack recommendations below:
+You’re going to need something to carry your belongings in while you’re traveling around Europe.
+Even if you’re not doing extensive hikes or long days you need at least something for carry on and day trips.

 Make sure to protect your eyes from the sun when you’re traveling.
 It’s strong in the winter, especially against the white snow.
 There are a lot of options for sunglasses and everyone should own at least a pair.
 It’s best to make sure they do have UV protection for the health of your eyes.